Seeing through the Perceptual Filters of Language and Narrative

 Linguistic Relativism: How Language and Culture Alter Perception

-The Eskimo (Inuit and Yupik peoples) of the arctic Tundra regions are said to have as many as 50 or 100 – or even, according to some sources, thousands – of distinct words for “snow.”
-A 1991 article by Anthony C. Woodbury from the University of Texas, Austin, Texas, lists at least 32 distinct Inuit lexemes (i.e. root words) for “snow.”
-The article describes how the Inuit have separate words for such phenomena as “fallen snow on the ground,” “soft, deep fallen snow on the ground,” “crust on fallen snow,” “fresh fallen snow on the ground,” etc. What this information suggests is that when you or I look out at a frozen arctic landscape, we might only see vast tracts of land blanketed by snow.
-However, an Inuit Eskimo looking at the same landscape would be able to easily distinguish a variety of clearly differentiated types of snow, which they would be able effortlessly to recognize, because the differentiation is built into their very lexicon.
+The Eskimo (Inuit and Yupik peoples) of the Arctic Tundra regions are said to have as many as 50 or 100 — or even, according to some sources, thousands — of distinct words for “snow.”
+A 1991 article by Anthony C. Woodbury from the University of Texas, Austin, Texas, lists at least 32 distinct Inuit lexemes (i.e., root words) for “snow.”
+The article describes how the Inuit have separate words for such phenomena as “fallen snow on the ground,” “soft, deep fallen snow on the ground,” “crust on fallen snow,” “fresh fallen snow on the ground,” etc. This suggests that when you or I look out at a frozen Arctic landscape, we might see only vast tracts of land blanketed by snow.
+However, an Inuit Eskimo looking at the same landscape would be able to easily distinguish a variety of clearly differentiated types of snow, which they would be able to effortlessly recognize, because the differentiation is built into their very lexicon.

 The Inuit Eskimo people are said to have 50 – 100 words to describe snow